 Welcome to E-News

-The Town of Wake Forest is pleased to present the March 2014 edition of E-News.
+The Town of Wake Forest is pleased to present the July 2014 edition of E-News.

 You can receive an email notification within minutes of E-News' online publication by providing your email address in the designated signup area on this page.
 As an E-News subscriber you'll also receive The Week Ahead, an email publication distributed each week that provides information about upcoming local events and activities, as well as E-Alerts that offer timely notifications about breaking news, including road closings, police advisories, and important event reminders.